 Sudden unexpected death in infancy, also known as SUDI or cot death, is a risk for babies aged under 12 months.
 Many of these deaths are avoidable.
 Here are some things you can do to help give your baby a safe sleep.

 1. Put your baby to sleep on their back

-Put your baby to sleep on their back near the end of their cot or bassinet so they can’t wriggle down.
-Keep their head clear of blankets and their cot or bassinet free from toys or other objects they can suffocate on.
+Put your baby to sleep on their back near the end of their cot, bassinet or pēpi-pod so they can’t wriggle down.
+Keep their head clear of blankets and their cot free from toys or other objects they can suffocate on.